 Follow-up office appointment

 A follow-up outpatient visit will be scheduled 7 to 10 days after your child's surgery.
-Your child's health care provider will examine the wound and assess his or her recovery.
+Your child's health care provider will examine the wound and evaluate his or her recovery.

 Can't find the health information you’re looking for?